crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 = 2.6.4 =
 - (19 Jan 2011) - Added more settings for setting CAPTCHA input field and label CAPTCHA input field CSS.
 These settings can be used to adjust the CAPTCHA input field to match your theme.
 [See FAQ Page](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)
 - Added new setting: "CAPTCHA input label position on the comment form:" Changes position of the CAPTCHA input labels on the comment form.
 Some themes have different label positions on the comment form.
+On suffusion, set it to "right".
 - Added Portuguese Portugal (pt_PT) - Translated by [PL Monteiro](http://thepatientcapacitor.com/)
 - Added Serbian (sr_SR) - Translated by [Milan Dinic]
 - Updated Spanish (en_ES) - Translated by [zinedine](http://www.informacioniphone.com/)